kushthedude/Task-Manager/README.md

     pip install -r requirements.txt
     python app.py
 ```

 - TADA , Your app is ready to be deployed , open `localhost:5000` or `127.0.0.1:5000` on your favourite browser except IE (You know speed matters) to play with this little app.
+- You can also use `Gunicorn` to play around with the app just use `gunicorn wsgi:app`.